Tadpole-finance/dev-rewards-program/README.md

 1/97 * 8333 = 85.90 TAD

 After the calculation is finished, user1 will get 85.90 TAD in his Ethereum wallet.
+The reward will be distributed around the 10th of each month.

-#### How long will Developer Rewards program be held?
+### How long will Developer Rewards program be held?

 This rewards program will last for 1 year, starting from December 2020.

-#### How do I get more information about technical details of Tadpole Finance?
+### How do I get more information about technical details of Tadpole Finance?

-You can check our [GitHub repositories](https://github.com/tadpole-finance).
-We will add more techincal documentations from time to time.
+Check our [GitHub repositories](https://github.com/tadpole-finance) and [this documentation portal](/docs).
+We will keep adding more technical documentations from time to time.

 ### How do I ask if I have some questions regarding this program?